Returning Families

 Description:

-I’m very fond of this course, and I think you’ll like it too!
 We’ll learn some fun facts about each state and use a lot of drawing to help us really understand and remember their locations.
-I love to travel and play games, which will come out quite a bit in this course.
-I’m looking forward to starting our Thursdays together this year with fun and learning!
 Students will increase their knowledge of the geography of the United States as they learn to draw the states from memory.
 Students will learn to use maps and atlases, and understand latitude and longitude.
 They will be able to identify states, their abbreviations, state capitals, large cities, and some important land features and bodies of water.
 The culminating projects will be researching and creating a display about one state in the fall, and producing a map of the US from memory that shows as much of their understanding as possible in the spring.
-I will primarily be using curriculum from Mapping the World by Heart by David Smith and Draw the USA by Kristin J. Draeger.
-The methodology will include direct instruction, note-taking, drawing, and games each week.
+We will primarily be using curriculum from Draw the USA by Kristin J. Draeger and other various educational worksheets.
+The methodology will include direct instruction, note-taking, drawing, songs and games each week.
 Weekly homework and practice will be required, up to 90 minutes/week.
 Drawing the states and knowing about them will provide a lifelong advantage to students as they bring this background knowledge and context when they encounter history, news, and even fiction about places in the USA.
-It would be a valuable complement to the IEW course offered this year.

 Required Materials: